matrix-org/matrix-hookshot/docs/setup.md

 logging:
   # Level of information to report to the logs.
 Can be `debug`, `info`, `warn` or `error.
   level: info
-  # Should the logs output in human readable format or JSON.
+  # Should the logs output in human-readable format or JSON.
 If you are using a third-party ingestion service like logstash, use this.
   json: false
   # Ignored if `json` is enabled.
 Should the logs print the levels in color.
 This will print extra characters around the logs which may not be suitable for some systems.
   colorize: true